Joe Cahill: Early paramilitary career

 The following year, 1938, at the age of 18, Cahill joined the local Clonard-based 'C' Company of the Belfast Brigade of the Irish Republican Army.
 By 1942, Cahill was serving as second in command.
 That year, during an anniversary march by the IRA for the Easter Rising, Cahill got into a shootout with five other IRA men against four Royal Ulster Constabulary Officers.
 Several men were wounded and Constable Patrick Murphy was killed.
 Cahill and four of the other men spent time in prison in Belfast, where they were interrogated daily.
-Tom Williams, the sixth IRA man to be charged, spent time in the Royal Victorian Hospital due to his injuries.
+Tom Williams, the sixth IRA man to be charged, spent time in the Royal Victoria Hospital due to his injuries.
 It was there that he made a statement taking full responsibility for killing Constable Patrick Murphy.
 All six men were found guilty and sentenced to death in August 1942.
 The men's legal team managed to suspend the execution date after the verdict.
 An appeal campaign began and 207,000 signatures were collected.
 The United States State Department and the Vatican also supported the campaign.
 As a result, the men's sentences were changed to life in prison, except for Tom Williams who was executed.

 The IRA declared a formal ceasefire in 1945.
 Afterwards, republican prisoners began to be released.
 Cahill, Perry, Oliver, Cordner and Simpson, who had all been sentenced to life in prison, became free men in October 1949.
 Following his release from prison, Cahill got a job at the Harland and Wolff shipyards in Belfast.
 It was at the shipyards where he was said to have contracted the disease asbestosis, one of the causes of his death many years later.

 In 1953, Cahill had an accident on the job when he was hit on the head by scaffolding.
 He subsequently spent time recovering in a convalescent home.
 After he recovered, he travelled to Leixlip near Dublin to visit his aunt.
 It was there that he met Annie Magee.
 Joe and Annie were married on 2 April 1956 in St John's Church on the Falls Road in Belfast.
 Together they had seven children.
 Annie was said to be his best friend.

 The IRA launched a new campaign in 1956.
-The IRA border campaign attacked ten targets in six counties, damaging bridges, courthouses and border roads.
+The IRA border campaign attacked ten targets in Northern Ireland, damaging bridges, courthouses and border roads.
 By 1957, three RUC officers and seven republicans had been killed during the campaign.
 Cahill was arrested and interned in January 1957 with several other republicans.
 In the same year, Cahill's first son was born and was named Thomas, after Tom Williams.
 Cahill was released from internment in April 1961.